awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **Can I manage the ports used by my Lightsail managed database?**
 No, Lightsail automatically manages your ports for security purposes, opening Port 3306 for MySQL for all Lightsail managed databases in public mode\.
 If your database is in private mode, your database is only open to resources running in your Lightsail account via the internal network\.

+**Do Lightsail managed databases services support IPv6?**
+Lightsail managed databases do not support IPv6\.

 ## Block storage<a name="amazon-lightsail-faq-block-storage"></a>